 Article 5 Section 1: When

-- The league will hold six (6) meetings during the course of the year and three (3) meetings via Skype/Zoom according to the yearly schedule set forth by the President.
+- The league will hold three (3) physical meetings during the course of the year and three (3) meetings via Skype/Zoom according to the yearly schedule set forth by the President.
 The President has the option to change a meeting from physical to online if needed.

 - The August league meeting will be the re-organizational meeting for the league, during which officers and directors will be elected for the following league year.